camelot-os/sentry-package-metadata/README.md

 SPDX-License-Identifier: Apache-2.0
 -->

-# outpost-package-metadata
+# camelot-package-metadata

-Append outpost metadata to an application at link time using the [Elf Package Metadata](https://systemd.io/ELF_PACKAGE_METADATA/) standard
+Append camelot metadata to an application at link time using the [Elf Package Metadata](https://systemd.io/ELF_PACKAGE_METADATA/) standard

 ## Metadata

-ELF package metadata is a JSon file with the following entry in the case of an outpost application.
+ELF package metadata is a JSon file with the following entry in the case of an camelot application.

 ### generic metadata
 The following metadata are fetched from `meson introspect` command, those are string typed.
- - `type`: `outpost application`
+ - `type`: `camelot application`
- - `os`: `outpost`
+ - `os`: `sentry`
  - `name`: Application Name, based on the meson project name
  - `version`: Application version, based on the meson project version
  - `libshield_version`: Version of the C runtime used (a.k.a. libshield) Task configuration is a json node filled with Task config in the task `.config` used (see https://git.orange.ledgerlabs.net/outpost/sentry-kernel/blob/main/uapi/task.Kconfig)
- - `task`: outpost task configuration (json object)
+ - `task`: camelot task configuration (json object)

 ### task configuration metadata
  - `priority`: task priority